Monday, 30 September 2024

 The salt industry continued to grow, by the 16th century there were around 400 salt houses in the town.
 However, the industry declined quickly after this and by the end of the 18th century the salt industry had almost disappeared.
 As well as salt, another important trade in Nantwich was the tanning industry, this survived in the town until 1974.

 The town was largely burned down in 1583.
 The town was rebuilt with the help of Queen Elizabeth and to this day the town has a fine selection of Elizabethian timber-framed buildings.
-The parish church of St Mary is 14th century and one of the few suriviving buildings in the town from before the fire.
+The parish church of St Mary is 14th century and one of the few surviving buildings in the town from before the fire.

 Nantwich railway station opened in 1858.
 The Shropshire Union Canal runs through the west of the town.

-Sunday 15 September 2024
+Sunday, 15 September 2024

 Uppingham, Rutland by bus